 Spending a bit of extra time planning will save significant time and therefore money in the long run.
-Here’s how we recommend successful deployment of Windows Virtual Desktop.
+Here’s how we recommend successful deployment of Azure Virtual Desktop.

 Before you deploy the virtual desktop, the following should be completed: